jagadeesh-h/Implementation-of-Bisecting-K-Means-and-K-Nearest-Neighbors/README.md

 <li>K-Nearest Neighbors </li>
   </ul>

-In order to run the code download the main.R and BKmeans_KNN.R files into a single folder.
+Run the code BKmeans_KNN.R to execute the program.
-Tha main.R file will call the BKmeans_KNN.R functions and execute both the algorithms and display the results.
+The BKmeans_KNN.R file executes both the algorithms and displays the results.

 <b> Requirements: </b>
 The following packages are required to run the program: